fastlane/fastlane/docs/Actions.md

 )
 ```

-If the keychain file is located in the standard location `~/Library/Keychains`, then it is sufficient to provide the keychain file name, or file name with suffix.
+If the keychain file is located in the standard location `~/Library/Keychains`, then it is sufficient to provide the keychain file name, or file name with its suffix.

 ```ruby
 unlock_keychain(